Beshoy22/MIL-radiomics/README.md

 - **F1 Weighted**: Class-weighted F1 score (higher is better)
 - **AUC**: Area Under the ROC Curve (higher is better)

-Each metric includes its confidence interval (`_ci`), which represents the statistical uncertainty of the result.
+Each metric includes its confidence interval (`_ci`), which represents the statistical uncertainty of the result, calculated using bootstrap resampling.

-## Training History

-The `history.json` file tracks training progress:

-- **train_loss/val_loss**: Loss values for each epoch
-- **train_acc/val_acc**: Accuracy values for each epoch
-- **val_f1_macro/val_f1_weighted**: F1 scores for validation set

-A good model should show decreasing loss and increasing accuracy/F1 scores over time, with validation metrics closely tracking training metrics (without large gaps indicating overfitting).

-## Visualizations

-### Training Curves

-This plot shows how loss and metrics evolve during training:
-- **Loss curves**: Should decrease and eventually plateau
-- **Accuracy curves**: Should increase and eventually plateau
-- **F1 curves**: Should increase and eventually plateau

-### Confusion Matrix

-### ROC Curve

-### Metrics with Confidence Intervals

-### Dataset Comparison

-Compares model performance across training, validation, and test sets: similar performance across all sets suggests good generalization

 ## Center-Based Evaluation